 Where does AWS run for companies in Peru?

-For clients in Peru and Chile, the most used regions are AWS Virginia —for its direct fiber link and broad service catalog— and AWS Santiago, when it makes sense to keep data closer.
+For clients in Peru and Chile, the most used region is AWS Virginia, for its direct fiber link and broad service catalog; and AWS has already announced the AWS Santiago region in Chile, which will make it possible to keep data closer once it goes live.
 The region is chosen based on latency, cost, and the compliance requirements of each project.

 AWS as a foundation to grow